illuminist/tap-i18n-db/README.md

 ```

 If you are updating from the client, you can use the `translate` method to translate a document to the session's current language.
-In the following example, we assume that `TAPi18n.getLanguage()` returns `ru` (Russian):
+In the following example, we assume that `Meteor.settings.currentLanguage` returns `ru` (Russian):

 ```javascript
 Inventors.translate(id, {name: 'Ни́кола Те́сла'});